 This position contains a loan of KEUR 2,475 (PY: 2,475) from KTB Technologie

 Beteiligungsgesellschaft mbH & Co KG

 which holds shares of more than 3 per cent

-as of December 31, 2010 and a loan of
+as of December 31, 2011 and a loan of

-KEUR 1,000 (PY: 1,100) from M+M's
+KEUR 1,609 (PY: 1,408) from M+M's

 principal, CEO and Chairman of the Board

-Adi Drotleff and his family as well as a loan
+Adi Drotleff and family members as well as

-of KEUR 320 (PY: 0) from M+M's CFO
+a loan of KEUR 320 (PY: 320) from M+M's

-Peter Schuetzenberger.
+CFO Peter Schuetzenberger.

 The companies of the market offensive are mainly acquired in two steps.
 In the first step the majority was transferred.
-The expected purchase price for the remaining shares which will be transferred within one year amounting to KEUR 3,367 is included in the other current liabilities.
-Thereof a portion of KEUR 2,162 will be acquired via share swaps and reclassified to equity.
+The expected purchase price for the remaining shares which will be transferred within one year amounting to KEUR 1,249 is included in the other current liabilities.
+Thereof a portion of KEUR 1,089 can be acquired via share swaps and reclassified to equity.